carlansley/swagger2-koa/README.md

 ```
 import * as swagger from 'swagger2';
-import {ui, router as swaggerRouter, Router} from 'swagger2-koa';
+import {router as swaggerRouter, Router} from 'swagger2-koa';

 ...
 const document = swagger.loadDocumentSync('./swagger.yml');